 At the time of death, when families are in deepest shock, there are so many arrangements to be made.
 This information is provided to help our members plan for a funeral.

-When a death occurs contact Pastor Jordan
+When a death occurs contact one of our Pastors

 When somebody dies, it is very appropriate to call the pastor to come to the place of the death to be with the bereaved.
 Your pastor will offer prayers of comfort and thanksgiving, prayers of lament and grief, and scripture that reminds us of God’s love.
 S/He will also help you make arrangements with the funeral home and provide other care as needed.
 Your pastors are available to accompany you to the funeral home to make arrangements with the funeral director.